Billuc/cigogne/README.md

 ## Development ideas

 I have a few ideas to improve this library that I may implement in the future.
-Let me know if some of those are of interest to you and I will prioritze them.
+Let me know if some of those are of interest to you and I will prioritize them.

 - Specify default schema (for schema file) via an envvar.